MichaelHoltonPrice/UnivProd/README.md

 4. Run parse_PaperFieldsOfStudy.py
 5. Run parse_PaperAuthorAffiliations.py

-## test.py
+## Running the tests (validation)
 This step is optional.
 Ensure that the folder UnivProd exists in the home directory and is empty.
 Then, run the following set of commands to test MAG:

 ```